Yelp/undebt/docs/source/util.rst

 Matches an `ATOM` potentially preceded by unary operator(s).

 **HEADER**
 Matches imports, comments, and strings at the start of a file.
-Used to determine where to insert the old/basic style `extra`.
+Used to determine where to insert the basic style `extra`.

 `undebt.pattern.interface`
 --------------------------